JarradBaker/CI_PP2_GameSpace/README.md

 ### User Requirements and Expectations
 - Simplistic user interface
 - Smooth Navigation System
-- Easy to find relevant information
+- Easy to play the games
 - All social links direct to the correct website
 - Presentation of content is clear
-- Visually appealing design
 - Accessibility
-- Media and functions work as expected
+- Games work as expected

 ### User Stories

 #### First Time User
-1. As a first time user, I want to understand the product
+1. As a first time user, I want to be able to play Naughts and Crosses
-2. As a first time user, I want to learn about the company
+2. As a first time user, I want to be able to play a quiz
-3. As a first time user, I want to know how much the product costs
+3. As a first time user, I want to contact the developer with feedback
-4. As a first time user, I want to learn more about skateboarding
-5. As a first time user, I want to learn how to use the product
-6. As a first time user, I want to ask questions about my order
-7. As a first time user, I want to know why to choose this company
+4. As a first time user, I want to be able to save my hiscores
-8. As a first time user, I want to be able to navigate the site easily
+5. As a first time user, I want to be able to navigate the site easily

 #### Returning User
-9. As a returning user, I want to be able to contact the company
+6. As a returning user, I want to be able to contact the developer with suggested fixes and updates
-10. As a returning user, I want to learn more tricks
-11. As a returning user, I want to learn where a physical store is
+7. As a returning user, I want to view my hiscores
-12. As a returning user, I want to look at products
+8. As a returning user, I want to be able to play easily across my devices

 #### Site Owner
-13. As a site owner, I want users to find out about our products
+9. As a site owner, I want users to be able to play the games
-14. As a site owner, I want users to have a good visual experience when using the website
+14. As a site owner, I want users to be able to save, and show their hiscores
 15. As a site owner, I want users to be able to see a 404 page if anything goes wrong
-16. As a site owner, I want to enrich our users' skateboarding experience

 ## Design